Elphel/x353/README.md

                  other user group pattern not supported.
 ```

-Even Google does not know what to do about this Xilinx XST feature: No results found for "ERROR:Xst:1888".
+Even Google does not know what to do about this Xilinx XST feature:

+> No results found for "ERROR:Xst:1888".
+>
+> Results for ERROR:Xst:1888 (without quotes):
+>
+> ...

 So we'try to find other ways to re-formulate old timing constraints preserving the same meaning and try
 again to run tools.